ytmytm/c128-dcr-dual-sid/README.md

 <img src="media/01.armsid.jpg" alt="Dual SID board installed with a single ARMSID" width=640>

-On the image there is a single ARMSID and unpopulated socket for secondary SID.
+On the image above there is a single ARMSID as primary SID and an unpopulated socket for secondary SID.

-For both chips the board is configured for digi boost, so JP1/JP2 set to noise reduction are irrelevant.
+For both chips the board is configured with JP3/JP4 for digi boost, so JP1/JP2 set to noise reduction are irrelevant.

-Note that R8 is installed here by mistake, but one leg was cut.
+Note that R8 is installed here by mistake, but its one leg was cut.

 ## Installation tips